AIS-Bonn/SmartEdgeSensor3DHumanPose/README.md

 The 2D poses are rendered in the rqt window and the estimated triangulated 3D skeletons displayed in rviz, as in the picture below.
 ![demo rqt rviz views](rqtrvizview.png)
+Note: Enough processing power is needed to process the 16 camera views and 6 people in real time.
+If a lot of warnings about "Large frame delay..." occur, try playing back the bag-file in reduced speed.

 ## Credits